-On October 19, 2015 one Hany Farid published a paper which tried to convince the world that the backyard photographs were authentic.
+On October 19, 2015, one Hany Farid published a paper that tried to convince the world that the backyard photographs were authentic.
 He presented a 3D model which tried to mimic the backyard figure’s position in CE133-A. The rendered model and its corresponding rig are shown below: (Note: Both Makehuman and Blender are capable of this.)

 Jim Fetzer and Jim Marrs have thoroughly debunked Farid’s fairy tale and pointed out many instances of dishonest research, unbecoming of a Dartmouth professor and scholar.
-Among these, that Farid’s model in no way, shape or form replicates backyard man’s posture.
-The manipulation of the model is obvious in an effort to reconcile the anomalous shadows that are seen in the photos.
-The arching of the back and the left-forward tilt of the chin ARE NOT present in backyard man!
+Among these, Farid’s model in no way, shape, or form replicates backyard man’s posture.
+The manipulation of the model is obvious in an effort to reconcile the strange shadows seen in the photos.
+The arching of the back and the left-forward tilt of the chin ARE NOT present in the backyard man!
 Furthermore, and more importantly, Fetzer correctly points out that Farid crops both images to hide the shadow pattern of the lower body, which falls in a different direction, as we have demonstrated above.
 That is why Farid failed to include the lower body in his write-up.

 In order to achieve the symmetrical shadow under the nose, it would have been necessary to align the light source (sun) into a frontal position, which in turn would have projected the lower body shadow behind the model: